thecodeofdaniel/thecodeofdaniel.github.io/content/posts/encrypting-custom-popos-install/index.md

 ## The issue

-Pop!\_OS gives the option to encypt the drive.
+Pop!\_OS gives the option to encrypt the drive.
 However this is if you go with the default option.
 Which erases the whole drive and puts Pop!\_OS on it.
 This is not good if you're dual booting or have some other partitions you want to keep.
 Luckily it's not too hard to setup using LUKS.

-## Set up your custom partitons
+## Set up your custom partitions

 Use Gparted to setup the boot and root partition.
 Know the partition to encrypt.
 You want to leave the boot partition unencrypted.
 In this example I'll pretend